hylang/hy/CONTRIBUTING.rst

 If you're proposing a major change to the Hy language, or you're unsure of the proposed change, create an issue to discuss it before you write any code.
-This will allow others to give feedback on your idea, and possibly avoid wasted work.
+This will allow others to give feedback on your idea, and it can possibly avoid wasted work.

 File headers
 ------------